 - II.
+(1) Safekeeping and administration of financial instruments for the account of clients, including custodianship and related services such as cash/collateral management. - II.
 (2) Granting credits or loans to an investor to allow him to carry out a transaction in one or more financial instruments, where the firm granting the credit or loan is involved in the transaction. - II.
+(3) Advice to undertakings on capital structure, industrial strategy and related matters and advice and services relating to mergers and the purchase of undertakings - II.
 (4) Foreign exchange services where these are connected to the provision of investment services - II.
 (5) Investment research and financial analysis or other forms of general recommendation relating to transactions in financial instruments. - II.
+(6) Services related to underwriting - II.
 (7) Investment services and activities as well as ancillary services of the type included under Parts I and II of Law 144(I)/2007 related to the underlying of the derivatives included under paragraphs 5, 6, 7 and 10 of Part III of Law 144(I)/2007 where these are connected to the provision of investment or ancillary services.